merrvve/eva/src/content/pages/colophon/index.md

 Energy usage is minimized on this site by avoiding unnecessary scripts and compressing images.
 Main photographs are processed using Atkinson dithering.
 The site employs Netlify's serverless functions to further reduce energy consumption.

-As of September 26, 2024, [carbon footprint analysis](https://www.websitecarbon.com/website/criv-eu/) for *www.criv.eu* indicates that the site is cleaner than 84% of all web pages globally.
+As of September 26, 2024, [carbon footprint analysis](https://www.websitecarbon.com/website/criv-eu/) for criv.eu indicates that the site is cleaner than 84% of all web pages globally.

 ## Accessibility